 Warrants with an exercise price denominated in a foreign currency are recorded as a warrant liability and classified as fair value through profit and loss.
-The warrant liability is included within accounts payable and accrued liabilities and the change in the fair value of the warrants is recorded as a gain or loss in the consolidated statement of net (loss) income and comprehensive (loss) income within finance expense.
+The warrant liability is included within accounts payable and accrued liabilities and the change in the fair value of the warrants is recorded as a gain or loss in the consolidated statement of net income (loss) and comprehensive income (loss) within finance expense.
 These warrants have not been listed on an exchange and therefore do not trade on an active market.